arborchurch/arbor-web/site/content/series/questions-jesus-asked/who-do-you-say-i-am.md

 podcast_duration: 40:04
 ---

 Jesus asked a whole lot of questions, and we've studied some of the more important ones together over the last few weeks.
-In the final sermon in this series, Jesus asks the *most* important question: *who do you say I am?*
+In the penultimate sermon in this series, Jesus asks the *most* important question: *who do you say I am?*